Average reading time: 11:00 min

 Let me begin by talking about the TeamViewer Trial and after that, Commercial Use Suspected as it is essential to understand the difference before going more into detail.

-Most of you know that TeamViewer asks its users during the installation of the software whether they intend to use the software for private use, commercial use, or a mixture (=both).
+Most of you know that TeamViewer asks its users during the installation of the software how they intend to use the software; for private use, or for commercial use

 If you choose commercial or both during the installation a trial phase for the commercial usage of the software starts.